emilylasecki/Nonogram-Counting/README.md

 I am using GitHub to track my progress and log issues.
 README.md serves as a general background of the project.
 For a more detailed log of progress read PROGRESSLOG.md.
 For final evaluations and project next-steps see Conclusions.pdf.

+# To Run

+Make sure Python and Excel are installed on your machine.
+Clone this repository and run PIE.py.
+An Excel file with the name PIEoutput.xlsx will be created in the same folder as PIE.py.